appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

 4. Verify that Helm chart still works after importing and the data from old Kubernetes stack also shows up in the Helm chart

-## Migrate SSL certificate
+### Migrate SSL certificate
 You may want to migrate existing SSL certificate to the new Helm chart.
 With the old Kubernetes stack & new Helm chart, Kubernetes cluster uses [`cert-manager`](https://cert-manager.io/) to provision the SSL certificate. `cert-manager` is an `Automate certificate manager` that provisions and manages the certificates itself => Backward incompatible if migrating certificate from one `cert-manager` to another one.

 It's recommended that after migrating to the Helm chart, you can follow the document [Setup Https](https://github.com/appsmithorg/appsmith/blob/release/deploy/helm/Setup-https.md) to setup a new `cert-manager` and provision a new certificate for Helm installation.

-## Test Appsmith
+### Test migration
-After the chart has been deployed to the Kubernetes cluster, it's important to test the Appsmith application to ensure it's functioning as expected in the new Helm-based deployment.
+After the chart has been deployed to the Kubernetes cluster, it's important to test that the migration is successful and the Appsmith application is functioning as expected in the new Helm-based deployment.
 This may involve running a series of integration tests, or simply verifying that the application is accessible and responding to requests as expected.

-## Rollback
+## Troubleshooting
 If any issues are encountered during the migration process or while testing the Appsmith Helm installation, it may be necessary to roll back to the previous multi-container Kubernetes installation.
 You can start using the old Kubernetes stacks as it's not removed and is available.
+If you are still facing any issues, please reach out to [support@appsmith.com](mailto:support@appsmith.com) or raised it on the [Discord Server](https://discord.com/invite/rBTTVJp).